The Power of Priority Channel Systems: Fast-Growing Upper Bounds

-\paragraph{A Combinatory Algorithm} Because the functions $(h^\alpha)_{\alpha}$ are space-constructible whenever $h$ is, the above discussion yields a non-deterministic algorithm in $\F_{\ez}$ for Termination: compute $L=h^{o_\mathcal{S}}(|C_0|)$ and look for an execution of length $L+1$ in $\mathcal{S}_\#$.
+Since the functions $(h^\alpha)_{\alpha}$ are elementary constructive~\citep[\theoremautorefname~5.1]{arXiv/Schmitz13}, the above discussion yields a non-deterministic algorithm in $\F_{\ez}$ for Termination: compute $L=h^{o_{S}}(|C_0|+|\Gamma|)$ and look for an execution of length $L+1$ in $\mathcal{S}_\#$.
 If one exists, it is necessarily a witness for nontermination; otherwise, the system is guaranteed to terminate from $C_0$.

-We call this a \emph{combinatory} algorithm, as it relies on the combinatory analysis provided by the Length Function Theorem to derive an upper bound on the size of a finite witness for the property at hand---here Termination, but the same kind of techniques can be used for Reachability and Inevitability:
+We call this a \emph{combinatorial} algorithm, as it relies on the combinatorial analysis provided by the Length Function Theorem to derive an upper bound on the size of a finite witness for the property at hand---here Termination, but the same kind of techniques can be used for Reachability and Inevitability.